 Findings: Microplanning approaches and innovations often focus on individual diseases, with proportionally more research on vaccine-preventable diseases such as measles and polio that have wellestablished and well-resourced programs in many countries (2,3).
 Overall, both the discussion at the 2020 Microplanning Meeting and findings from the literature review suggest that microplanning can be a valuable strategy for improving campaign The ability of a campaign to achieve specific objectives related to coverage, equity, efficiency and impact.
 This report outlines four key areas where promising practices may exist for further exploration as means of improving microplanning across different campaign programs: 1.
 Cross-campaign sharing and synergies 2.
 Qualitative or quantitative information that guarantees integrity, methodological soundness, accuracy and reliability, serviceability, and accessibility for any healthcare services and The ease in reaching health services or health facilities in terms of location, time, and ease of approach.
 3. The process by which community benefit organizations and individuals build a long term relationship with collective vision for the benefit of the community.
 4. Efficient planning, implementation, and management.

 The STRIPE (Synthesis and Translation of Research and Innovations from Polio Eradication) project is a Collaboration involves the sharing of specific campaign components between vertical health programs and can be thought of as collaborative delivery or partial integration.
 Collabor of academic and research partners in 8 countries.
-They are collecting and disseminating lessons learned from the global polio eradication effort.
+They are collecting and disseminating An insight on how to adjust what is being done based on experience or learning (describing what was learned and by whom (at what levels). from the global polio eradication effort.

 The group surveyed 3,955 people and interviewed and 194 people, getting insight from people around the world about their experiences with polio eradication.
 In their research, health professionals across the world expressed consistent and strong enthusiasm for a surprising topic—microplanning.